Your Guide for Working with Excel Files in Displayr

 Missing data and ‘Don’t know’ categories

 When a respondent has not given an answer to a question or skipped the question, then they should have an entry of NA in that cell.
-When working with categories, other kinds of responses which indicate the respondent saw the question but did not give an answer are generally best given a label of Don’t know or whatever phrasing matches your questionnaire.
+When working with categories, other kinds of responses that indicate the respondent saw the question but did not give an answer are generally best given a label of Don’t know or whatever phrasing matches your questionnaire.

 Good conventions for column headers